Update to Modern C++

 I have been a software developer since 1994, mainly in telecomms and finance, both in the UK and abroad.
 I now work as an instructor and have taught software development classes in a range of environments.

-I have so far published four courses on Udemy.
+I have so far published five courses on Udemy.

-"Update to Modern C++" comprehensively covers all the changes from older versions to C++11/14.
-It is meant for more experienced programmers.
+"Update to Modern C++" comprehensively covers all the changes between older versions and C++11/14.
+It is meant for more experienced C++ programmers.

 "Learn Modern C++ Multithreading" teaches the principles of multithreaded programming using C++11, 14 and some C++17.
 This course is also available as an e-book.